rickosborne/cascades/md/24-4-1-suspension-of-service.md

 The pilots shared another look.
 Pamela stared at me like she'd never seen me before.

-"We need to divert," said Lawrence, turning back to his instruments and reaching toward a panel marked RADIO.
+"We need to divert," said Lawrence, turning back to his instruments and reaching toward a panel marked `RADIO`.

 "Wait," I commanded, "stop.
 It's not that simple."